 His Excellency Sugiono was appointed Minister for Foreign Affairs of Indonesia on October 21, 2024, under President Prabowo Subianto’s administration.
 Minister Sugiono currently serves as Secretary of the Advisory Council and Vice-Chairman of the Great Indonesia Movement Party (Gerindra).
 Prior to his current role, he served as Deputy Chair of the House of Representatives (DPR) Commission I from 2019 to 2024, where he oversaw defense, foreign affairs, and communications.
 Minister Sugiono entered public service following a brief military career, serving as a First Lieutenant in the Indonesian Army from 2002 to 2004.
 He holds a Bachelor of Science in Computer Science from Norwich University and Master of Business Administration (M.Ba) degree.

-Ambassador Lynn Bell, Australian Ambassador to Counter Modern Slavery, People Smuggling and Human Trafficking
+Ambassador Jane Duke, Australian Ambassador to Counter Modern Slavery, People Smuggling and Human Trafficking

-Ambassador Lynn Bell has been Australia’s Ambassador to Counter Modern Slavery, People Smuggling and Human Trafficking and Senior Official Co-Chair of the Bali Process since July 2023.
-Ambassador Bell is a career officer with the Department of Foreign Affairs and Trade and was most recently Australia’s Assistant Secretary, Crisis Preparedness and Management Branch.
-She has previously served as a Senior Adviser at the Department of the Prime Minister and Cabinet and overseas in Papua New Guinea.
+Ambassador Jane Duke has been Australia’s Ambassador to Counter Modern Slavery, People Smuggling and Human Trafficking and Senior Official Co-Chair of the Bali Process since August 2025.
+Ambassador Duke is a senior career officer with the Department of Foreign Affairs and Trade and has served overseas as Consul General Los Angeles, Ambassador to ASEAN Jakarta and Deputy High Commissioner to Malaysia.
+She also served as Counsellor (Immigration) at Australia’s Permanent Mission to the United Nations in Geneva.

 Ambassador Tri Tharyat, Indonesian Director-General for Multilateral Cooperation